 The Company has had no income tax expense or benefit since inception because of operating losses, except for amounts recognized for sales of New Jersey state net operating loss carryforwards and tax credits.
-Deferred tax assets and liabilities are determined based on the estimated future tax effect of differences between the financial statement and tax reporting basis of assets and liabilities, as well as for net operating loss carryforwards and research and development credit carryforwards, given the provisions of existing tax laws.
+Deferred tax assets and liabilities are determined based on the estimated future tax effect of differences between the financial statement and tax reporting basis of assets and liabilities, as well as for net operating loss carryforwards and research and development credit carryforwards, given the provisions of existing tax taws.

-As of June 30, 2015, the Company had federal and state net operating loss carryforwards of approximately \$252.2 million and \$103.6 million, respectively, which expire, if not utilized, between 2019 and 2035 for federal tax purposes and between 2015 and 2035 for state tax purposes.
-As of June 30, 2015, the Company had federal research and development credits of approximately \$7.4 million that will begin to expire in 2019, if not utilized.
+As of June 30, 2016, the Company had federal and state net operating loss carryforwards of approximately \$302,600,000 and \$139,400,000, respectively, which expire, if not utilized, between 2019 and 2036 for federal tax purposes and between 2016 and 2036 for state tax purposes.
+As of June 30, 2016, the Company had federal research and development credits of approximately \$10,000,000 that will begin to expire in 2019, if not utilized.

 The Tax Reform Act of 1986 (the Act) provides for limitation on the use of net operating loss and research and development tax credit carryforwards following certain ownership changes (as defined by the Act) that could limit the Company's ability to utilize these carryforwards.
 The Company may have experienced various ownership changes, as defined by the Act, as a result of past financings.
 Accordingly, the Company's ability to utilize the aforementioned carryforwards may be limited.
-Additionally, U.S. tax laws limit the time during which these carryforwards may be applied against future taxes; therefore, the Company may not be able to take full advantage of these carryforwards for federal income tax purposes.
+Additionally, U.S. tax laws limit the time during which these carryforwards are as polle against future taxes; therefore, the Company may not be able to take full advantage of these carryforwards for federal income tax purposes.
 The Company's net deferred tax assets are as follows:

-June 30, June 30, 2015 2014 Net operating loss carryforwards \$ 94,332,000 \$ 87,801,000 Research and development tax credits 7,357,000 6,871,000 Basis differences in fixed assets and other 1,208,000 1,003,000 102,897,000 95,675,000 Valuation allowance (102,897,000) (95,675,000) Net deferred tax assets \$ - \$-
+June 30, 2016 June 30, 2015 Net operating loss carryforwards \$ 114,081,000 \$ 94,332,000 Research and development tax credits 9,965,000 7,357,000 Basis differences in fixed assets and other 1,491,000 1,208,000 125,537,000 102,897,000 Valuation allowance (125,537,000) (102,897,000) Net deferred tax assets \$ - \$ -

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income and the application of loss limitation provisions related to ownership changes.
-Due to the Company's history of losses, the deferred tax assets are fully offset by a valuation allowance as of June 30, 2015 and 2014.
+Due to the Company's history of losses, the deferred tax assets are fully offset by a valuation allowance as of June 30, 2016 and 2015.

-During the years ended June 30, 2015, 2014 and 2013, the Company sold New Jersey state net operating loss carryforwards, which resulted in the recognition of \$531,508, \$1,846,646, and \$1,753,208, respectively, in tax benefits.
+The Company did not have a sale of New Jersey state net operating loss (NJ NOL) carryforwards during the year ended June 30, 2016 and therefore did not record a tax benefit.
+During the years ended June 30, 2015 and 2014, the Company sold New Jersey state net operating loss carryforwards, which resulted in the recognition of \$531,508 and \$1,846,646, respectively, in tax benefits.